 4. That you only married your spouse for a green card or to immigrate to a different country.

-This is one of the misconceptions that I despise the most because it implies that intercultural unions are not as valid as others, or that it is based on an ulterior motive.
+This is one of the misconceptions that I despise the most because it implies that mixed marriages are not as valid as others, or that it is based on an ulterior motive.
 In reality, intercultural relationships are based on love, just like any other relationship.
 Any married couple would want to live with their spouse and not be long-distance, which is why one partner eventually has to immigrate to the other partner’s country.
 Because of this, people doubt our love for each other, no matter that many of us have to uproot our lives just to be with our partner.
 Married couples should not have to live separately due to strict immigration laws, and families should not be divided by borders.

 The “marrying for a green card” belief is also only assumed if one of the spouses is from a Western country like USA, Canada, Australia, England, for example.
 People always assume my Indian-born spouse married me to gain Canadian residency, but nobody ever assumes that I married my spouse to get an OCI (Overseas Citizen of India card)!